johnwry/johnwry.github.io/_posts/2020-01-31-behold-i-stand-at-the-door.md

 tags: ask jesus in your heart, stand at the door, is jesus asking you to ask him in
 ---

+## "Behold I Stand at the Door and Knock" Revelation 3:20

 > 'Behold, I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him and will dine with him, and he with Me.
 >